 However, what Golan and Globus were most prolific at producing were action films.
 These ranged from a number of martial arts films – Enter the Ninja (1981), Revenge of the Ninja (1983), Ninja III: The Domination (1984), American Ninja (1985), Nine Deaths of the Ninja (1985) and American Ninja 2: The Confrontation (1987); a couple of Sylvester Stallone vehicles – Cobra (1986) and Over the Top (1987); the first two starring vehicles from a young Jean-Claude Van Damme – Bloodsport (1988) and Cyborg (1989); several Charles Bronson films – all of the Death Wish sequels, 10 to Midnight (1983), Murphy’s Law (1986), Assassination (1987), Messenger of Death (1988) and Kinjite: Forbidden Subjects (1989); while they almost entirely provided Chuck Norris with a career throughout the decade in the likes of Missing in Action (1984) and sequels, Invasion U.S.A.
 (1985), The Delta Force (1986) and sequels, Firewalker (1986) and Hero and the Terror (1988).
 Most of the ninja films were directed by Sam Firstenberg, who had worked as a second unit director with Golan and Globus from back in their early days in Israel.

 Avenging Force was a modest actioner to emerge from the heyday of Golan-Globus.
 (Apparently it started life as a sequel to Invasion U.S.A. but Chuck Norris dropped out and the script was rewritten as a standalone project).
 It was almost certainly influenced by Southern Comfort (1981), which featured a group of National Guardsmen being hunted through the Louisiana bayous.
-Avenging Force is also interesting in its prefigural of the theme of white supremacist militias that became regular villains in many 1990s low-budget action films (and not to mention in real-life), as well as anticipating the action movie’s use of the theme of human hunting as a sport conducted by elite groups that would feature in films like Deadly Prey (1988), Death Ring (1993), Hard Target (1993), Surviving the Game (1994), The Eliminator (2004) and Darkweb (2016).
+Avenging Force is also interesting in its prefigural of the theme of white supremacist militias that became regular villains in many 1990s low-budget action films (and not to mention in real-life), as well as anticipating the action movie’s use of the theme of human hunting as a sport conducted by elite groups that would feature in films like Deadly Prey (1988), Death Ring (1993), Hard Target (1993), Surviving the Game (1994), The Eliminator (2004), Darkweb (2016) and The Hunt (2020).

 Avenging Force is a competently made effort as 1980s action films go.
 The film largely exists to propel itself from one action sequence to the next and never concerns itself with too much complexity outside of that.
 The action scenes have a sufficiently meaty punch.
 Sam Firstenberg sets up a captivating opening with victims being pursued through the bayous in the rain and then killed by shadowy figures wearing variously white or strangely ornamented masks and bandanas.